achyuthask/basksrasn1/README.md

 # this is simple contex api  use contex hook topic used app
 # The useContext is the React hook, used in context API to consume the context state or object.
-# contex api which we can send data globallay without any props drilling
+#  by contex   we can send data globallay without any props drilling
 ##  here i made two components one which send data parent to child and anther child to parent
 ## i recomemd contex api for pasing data parent to chid we can send data child to parent but little complicated